remix-run/react-router/docs/advanced-guides/testing/testing-with-react-testing-library.md

 export default App;
 ```

-This test verifies that the app is rendering in the DOM successfully, that the link to the `<About />` works as expected, and that the `<NoMatch />` component is hit when attempting to navigate to a non-existent route.
+This test verifies that the app is rendering in the DOM successfully, that the link to the `<About />` component works as expected, and that the `<NoMatch />` component is hit when attempting to navigate to a non-existent route.

 ```
 // app.test.js